Back to Health News & Stories

 These tips can help you stay safe while you’re mowing the lawn:

-• Wear gloves when operating a lawn mower.
+• Always wear durable work gloves as well as high ankle work boots when operating a lawn mower.

 • Don’t use your hand to unclog lawn mower jams.
 Turn off the lawn mower, remove the spark plug, and then use a stick or tool to clear the clog.